rholmesa/DietDiary/Readme.md

-This is the first readme file I have created
+# DietDiary

-Now created a remote
+this is to keep a safe copy